 The Black Trout Adit (we'll get to the name in a moment!) is located in Tarnowskie Góry, just 30km north-west of Katowice.
-As you may know, Silesia is heavy on industrial tourism, and here, you have one of 8 adits in the area, but The Black Trout is special as it's one of the longest underground tourist route in Poland - found 25-30m below ground, it is 600m long, and the entire route is traversed by boat in 1 hour, all while a tour guide regales you with the history and stories of the mine network it once served as a water drainage route.
-The name itself derives from trout that would enter from the connecting River Drama, and in dim light, would appear to be black, swimming through the water.
-The whole place is fantastically atmospheric, and it's no surprise it has been recognised as a UNESCO world heritage site.
-Note, there are two entry points called Ewa and Sylwester, both of which lead down through narrow shafts - maybe not the best place for those who dislike confined spaces, although ideal to visit on a hot summer's day!
+As you may know, Silesia is heavy on industrial tourism, and here you have one of 8 adits in the area.
+The Black Trout is special, however, as it's one of the longest underground tourist routes in Poland: found 25-30m below ground, it is 600m long, and the entire route is traversed by boat in 1hr, all while a tour guide regales you with the history and stories of the mine network it once served as a water drainage route.
+The name itself derives from trout that would enter from the connecting River Drama, and swimming through the water in the dim light, appeared to be black.
+The whole place is fantastically atmospheric, and it's no surprise it has been recognised as a UNESCO World Heritage Site.
+Note, there are two entry points called Ewa and Sylwester, both of which lead down through narrow shafts - maybe not the best place for those who dislike confined spaces, though ideal to visit on a hot summer's day!
 Note, tours are offered in the following languages: Czech, English, German, Russian and Spanish.